mhvue/Book-Sleuth/README.md

 * New York Times API that is updated often to show top 5 books

 ## To Do:
-* Minor style to fix display of Bestsellers and images in Reading List
+* Minor style to fix display of Bestsellers
+* Add save button to Bestsellers to go to Reading Lists
+* Add the ability to display Bestseller more than once per click

 ## Inspiration:
 This project  was inspired by a team that loves to read.
 We wanted a simple and fast way to find books to read in fast pace life.